Skip to Content

 Creating awareness step by step: Community Service club to hold annual ALS Walk

-This weekend, hundreds will lace up their shoes, not just to walk, but to bring hope closer for those living with amyotrophic lateral sclerosis.
-Each step taken will raise awareness and funds for ALS research, turning a morning walk into a movement of hope and determination.
+This weekend, hundreds will lace up their shoes, not just to walk, but to inspire optimism to those living with amyotrophic lateral sclerosis.
+Each step will raise awareness and funds for ALS research, turning a morning walk into a movement of hope and determination.

 ALS & the ALS Association

 ALS is a disease that affects a person’s brain and muscle movements, eventually taking away their ability to walk, communicate, eat, breathe, and overall, function on their own.
 The average life expectancy is 2 to 5 years.
-Currently, there are only treatments that can slow down the disease’s progression and there is also assistive technology to help serve those struggling.
-The ALS Association dedicates themselves to collaborating with clinics across the country to provide ALS treatment and make this condition livable until a cure can be found (ALS.org).
+Currently, there are only treatments that can slow down the disease’s progression, as well as assistive technology to help serve those struggling.
+The ALS Association dedicates themselves to collaborating with nation-wide clinics to provide ALS treatment and make this condition livable until a cure can be found (ALS.org).

 Showing up matters